ricn/ricn.github.io/_posts/2013-08-11-syntax-highlighting-for-cat-command.markdown

 categories: ruby shell
 ---

 I use the cat command in the terminal every single day to take a peek at source code.
 When you look at source code in terminal you probably want it to be syntax highlighted.
-In this article I'm going to show how you can do it using the excellent [coderay](https://github.com/rubychan/coderay).
+In this article I'm going to show how you can do it using the excellent [coderay](https://github.com/rubychan/coderay) gem.

 This is how I did on my Mac: